 Bards can’t cast Water Breathing, so in an aquatic campaign, you really need to be an aquatic race like the Sea Elf.
 Darkvision and Perception are excellent complements to the Bard’s existing capabilities, and Friend of the Sea gives you an extra way to put your Charisma to use.

 Clerics can’t cast Water Breathing, so in an aquatic campaign, you really need to be an aquatic race like the Sea Elf.
 Perception is a great skill for clerics due to their high Wisdom, and Trance offers access to some martial weapons if you insist on using them but don’t get them from your domain.

 Druids make everything interesting about the Sea Elf redundant by level 2.

-Darkvision and cold resistance are both great additions to the Paladin.
+Darkvision and cold resistance are both great additions to the Fighter.
 Fey Ancestry provides resistance to common charm effects which can often take fighters out of a fight.